eduardosomarriba/pdsnd_github/README.md

 new_york_city.csv
 washington.csv

+These files are added in the .gitignore file

 ### Credits
 We thank Bikeshare for sharing the data files and Udacity for teaching us how to code.